HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: The HeaRT Framework

-This bottom-up consolidation phase, progressing from leaf to root, leverages local and global metadata as informative cues to build context-consistent understanding through the hierarchy.
-At each node, our agent analyzes the subcircuit’s function and its relation to the parent, describing its role within the broader circuit and identifying any local feedback loops among its immediate children, labeling each with a unique $\texttt{loop ID}$.
-Simultaneously, the node’s netlist and its signal and supply ports are synthesized to maintain coherent, context-aware representations across abstraction levels.
-Finally, all functional relations are organized into the hierarchical circuit reasoning tree for retrieval during inference.
+In this step, the LLM performs bottom-up hierarchical reasoning from leaf to root, aggregating subcircuit-level reasoning and propagating structural and functional insights upward through the hierarchy.
+Local and global metadata guide contextual consistency, enabling the model to interpret each subcircuit’s role relative to its parent and the broader circuit.
+At each node, the LLM identifies local feedback loops among its immediate children and assigns unique loop IDs where applicable.
+As reasoning progresses upward, annotated netlists with corresponding signal and supply ports are synthesized and stored at each node, forming consistent representations across abstraction levels.
+Finally, all inferred functional relations are consolidated into the hierarchical circuit reasoning tree for subsequent retrieval during inference.